 Hands-On Maths Roadshow

-We visit primary and secondary schools throughout the UK and Ireland with a Hands On Maths Roadshow, adaptable for all ages from KS1 to KS4 and sixth formers, presenting creative methods of exploring mathematics through concrete problem solving and strategic reasoning.
+We visit primary and secondary schools throughout the UK and overseas with a Hands On Maths Roadshow, adaptable for all ages from KS1 to KS4 and sixth formers, presenting creative methods of exploring mathematics through concrete problem solving and strategic reasoning.

 To book the Roadshow or find out more please see the Hands-On Maths Roadshow page.